dmlc/dlpack/docs/source/python_spec.rst

 row-major compact array.
 If the array is of size zero, the data pointer in ``DLTensor`` should be set to either ``NULL`` or ``0``.

-DLPack version used must be ``0.2 <= DLPACK_VERSION < 1.0``.
-For further
-details on DLPack design and how to implement support for it, refer to `github.com/dmlc/dlpack <https://github.com/dmlc/dlpack>`_.
+For further details on DLPack design and how to implement support for it, refer to `github.com/dmlc/dlpack <https://github.com/dmlc/dlpack>`_.

 .. warning::